 In late 1984 (December 4) four members of The Friends (President Pat Thomesen, Natalie Adler, Betty Bridgman and Betty Bryan) met with Park Board staff to air concerns of The Friends for the future care and development of the Wildflower Garden.
 In 1980 The Friends had drafted a policy statement about the Garden titled PROPOSALS FOR THE CONTINUING DEVELOPMENT OF THE ELOISE BUTLER WILDFLOWER AND BIRD SANCTUARY.
-This was a subject that would occupy future Board Members also.
+This was a subject that would occupy the attention future Board Members also.
 The consensus of the group was that their ideas were listened to.
 In preparation for the Annual Meeting to be held on May 18, Board member and Gardener Ken Avery agreed to chair the Friends Nominating Committee.

 In the Spring issue of the Friends newsletter, The Fringed Gentian™ (Vol. 33 No. 2), Friends President Pat Thomesen reported that recruiting for volunteers was underway.
 Volunteer coordinators were Shirley Schultz and Joyce Smeby.
 (Shirley would continue in this volunteer position until 2005).
 Editor Betty Bridgman printed a report from the Naturalists who had worked in the Garden in 1984.
 In April, Gardener Ken Avery was interviewed on public radio station KSJN and the Friends held a “Garden Potluck” at the Martha Crone Shelter.